CAIsr/qsm/README.md

 Fast Quantitative Susceptibility Mapping using 3D EPI and Total Generalized Variation.
 Neuroimage.
 2015 May 1;111:622-30. doi: 10.1016/j.neuroimage.2015.02.041.
 PubMed

-# Using the image
+# Using the image in singularity
 ```
-singularity shell shub://2712
+singularity shell shub://CAIsr/qsm
 ```

 this will download the image, unpack it and then start a shell in the image mounting the folder where you executed the command from: